mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 ```
 ]]]

-You will receive an `HTTP STATUS 200 (OK)` in response if no error is found.
+In the absence of errors, an `HTTP 200 (Ok)` status code will be issued.
+The API will respond with a JSON structure whose properties will represent the configuration you have updated.

-The response object will have a similar structure to the following example:
+#### Response

 ```json
 {